reubs01/reubs01.github.io/_posts/2022-07-15-Defensive-security-with-splunk.md

 layout: post
 ---

-The following is a summary of work I completed in Splunk which included creating custom reports, alerts, dashboards.
+The following is a summary of work I completed in Splunk which included creating custom reports, alerts and dashboards.

 Specifically, the tasks included:

-* Developing a custom monitoring solution to report and alert on suspicious activity from Windows Events + Apache logs.
+* Developing a custom monitoring solution to report and alert on suspicious activity from windows events + apache logs.
 * Created dashboards with multiple visualisations to provide in depth analysis of attack signatures (this will be discussed below).

 I then conducted a simulated attack and analysed the results to determine the effectiveness of my monitoring solutions.